pantheon-systems/documentation/source/content/autopilot.md

 - Approve changes for deployment by clicking a button on the visual report
 - Investigate the error on the autopilot Multidev.
 A developer can fix the issue and manually merge back to the Dev environment

-Autoplay can report failures via email or [Quicksilver](/quicksilver) hooks immediately, and send a weekly email report summarizing all Autopilot activity.
+Autopilot can report failures via email or [Quicksilver](/quicksilver) hooks immediately, and send a weekly email report summarizing all Autopilot activity.

 ## FAQ